 The incisor and canine teeth are the cutting teeth and are used for biting off pieces of food, whereas the premolar and molar teeth, with broad, flat surfaces, are used for grinding or chewing food.

 B. The Pharynx

-- Food passes from the oral cavity into the pharynx then to the oesophagus below, with which it is continuous.
+- Food passes from the oral cavity into the pharynx then to the esophagus below, with which it is continuous.

-- The pharynx is divided for descriptive purpose into three parts, the nasopharynx, oropharynx and laryngopharynx.
+- The pharynx is divided for descriptive purposes into three parts, the nasopharynx, oropharynx, and laryngopharynx.

 - The nasopharynx is important in respiration.
 The oropharynx and laryngopharynx are passages common to both the respiratory and the digestive systems.